Are you stuck with your Spanish conversation practice?

 Additionally, watching a movies in Spanish provides a break from reading and lessons, but it still allows you to learn.

-In movies, people speak naturally, so you’ll be exposed to casual and conversational speech, which can help you greatly in your Spanish conversation practice.
+In movies, people speak naturally, so you’ll be exposed to a casual and conversational Spanish, which can help you greatly in your Spanish conversation practice.
 Besides, watching movies is fun!

 You can start by watching movies you’re already familiar with, you just need to find the Spanish version of it.